mozilla/protocol/docs/03-contributing/01-overview.md

 ---

 Protocol, like everything else Mozilla makes, is [open source](https://developer.mozilla.org/docs/Mozilla/Developer_guide/Introduction).
 We welcome contributions from people like you.
-Yes, you, whoever you are reading this, can do something to make Protocol better and more useful, no matter your skill level or area of interest.
+Yes, you, dear reader, can help us make Protocol better and more useful, no matter your skill level or area of interest.

 ### Reporting Bugs

 The easiest way to help is to report bugs.
-Let us know if something isn't doing what you think it should do and we can try to fix it.
+Let us know if something isn’t doing what you think it should do and we can try to fix it.

 To report an error you’ve discovered in Protocol, [submit an issue on Github](https://github.com/mozilla/protocol/issues/new/choose/) with a detailed description of the error and steps to reproduce.
 If possible, include a link to a live example and/or a screenshot of the bug in effect.
 Also be sure to mention the browser (and version) and operating system.

 You should search for similar issues in case it’s already been reported.
 In some cases a bug may have been fixed but the fix may not have been deployed,